 This technique will only work if you are already logged in with a user profile.

-Step 1: To begin, hit the CTRL + ALT + Delete keys on your keyboard at the same time.
+Step 1: To begin, hit the CTRL + ALT + Delete keys on your keyboard simultaneously.
 A new screen appears, with a few options prominently displayed in the middle.

 Using ALT + F4 to swap users in Windows 10

-This approach also only works if you're already logged in as a user.
+This approach only works if you're already logged in as a user.

-Step 2: Then, when all of your programs have been minimized or closed, hit the ALT + F4 buttons on your keyboard at the same time.
+Step 2: Then, when all your programs have been minimized or closed, hit the ALT + F4 buttons on your keyboard simultaneously.

 Step 3: Click the "Shut down" option in the ShutDown Windows prompt, and a selection of other alternatives should appear.
 Select "Switch user" and click OK.